-Believe it or not, with the exception of the last few years, and a couple during the Great Depression, real estate has almost always gone up in value.
+Believe it or not, with the exception of Great Recession and 70 years before that, the Great Depression, real estate has almost always gone up in value.

 Go ahead.
 Fact check.
 Ask your grandparents what they paid for their house.
 Then estimate what it's worth now.
 Odds are it's worth much more than they originally paid for it; much, much more.

-And if you press further and ask how they paid for it, chances are they'll say with the money they earned from their jobs.
+Then ask how they paid for it, chances are they'll say with the money they earned from their jobs.

 In other words, THEY paid for it.
 Wouldn't that house have been an even better investment if someone else paid for some or all of it?